-However, if deforestation and peat fires (which account for 18-28% of emissions) were excluded from the calculations (Fig. 2b), no significant relationship of biomass burning emissions to temperature remained (p = 0.476).
-Interannual variability in tropical deforestion and peatland fires is well known to be correlated with the ENSO (van der Werf et al., 2010), whereas ENSO-related changes in temperature and precipitation are variable in sign across extratropical regions - resulting in compensatory impacts on total non-anthropogenic fire emissions, which show no clear general relationship to temperature during the satellite era (Prentice et al., 2011).
+However, if deforestation and peat fires (which account for 18-28% of emissions) were excluded from the calculations (Fig. 3b), no significant relationship of biomass burning emissions to temperature remained (p = 0.476).
+Interannual variability in tropical deforestation and peatland fires is well known to be correlated with ENSO (van der Werf et al., 2010), whereas ENSO-related changes in temperature and precipitation are both positive and negative across extratropical regions - resulting in compensatory impacts on total non-anthropogenic fire emissions, which show no clear general relationship to temperature during the satellite era (Prentice et al., 2011).